MKhalusova/MKhalusova.github.io/_posts/2017-07-26-top10-pycharm-shortcuts.md

 Do you really need all of them?
 Probably not.
 I haven't seen yet one person use ALL shortcuts available.
 That's fine.
 Depending on what you do and how you do those things, your subset of useful shortcuts can vary.
-Some of the common routine tasks of a seasoned developer may be rare for someone who’s just learning.
+Some of the common routine tasks of a seasoned developer may be rare for someone who's just learning.
 Naturally, there's some overlap.
 For example, shortcuts for editing and search.

-As I’m dabbling with Python, I thought I’d share my personal top 10 of shortcuts that I find can be already helpful to someone who's just doing some learning.
+As I'm dabbling with Python, I thought I'd share my personal top 10 of shortcuts that I find can be already helpful to someone who's just doing some learning.
 No advanced stuff.

 1. **Cmd + N**.
 Create a new file/directory/etc. I tend to create a lot of small code examples to try this and that, so this